USACE-Cloud-Compute/seed-generator-plugin/internal/actions/block-generation-action.md

 ## Description

-The Block Generation Action is responsible for creating synthetic event data blocks based on specified parameters.
+The Block Generation Action is responsible for creating synthetic event data blocks.
 It generates event data that can be used for testing, simulation, or demonstration purposes.
 The action supports both fixed-length and variable-length block generation modes, allowing flexibility in how event data is structured and organized.

 ## Implementation Details